NetApp/fsx-ontap-vscode/README.md

 * AWS Account: With access to AWS FSx for ONTAP
 * GitHub Copilot: For AI-powered chat features (optional but recommended)
 * Amazon Bedrock: For AI-powered chat features (optional but recommended)
+* S3 Access Point: For viewing the contents of your volumes (optional)
 ## Getting Started
 1. Open the FSx for ONTAP toolkit extension
 ![OpenTookhit](./resources/OpenToolkit.gif)